jcouv/jcouv.github.io/_drafts/2023-05-30-moca-experience.md

 ---
 ## Using MoCA

+I've been very pleasantly suprised discovering MoCA and want to share my experience and some tips to help the next person.

 The wireless signal doesn't travel well from upstairs to downstairs at my place.
 I considered a few options to improve the connectivity of a downstairs TV: run an ethernet wire, or set up a mesh network with wireless backhaul.
 Then I discovered a more suitable solution for my situation: run ethernet over coax.
 This works because I have coax outlets in both places.
 The standard is called "Multimedia over Coax Alliance" (MoCA).
 It is as simple as placing an ethernet to coax adapter on each of the coax outlets.
 Even better, it turned out that my modem/router (an ARRIS TG1682G) natively supports MoCA.
 So I only need to 1. turn that on and 2. place an adapter in the other room.

 1. Enable MoCA on router